GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 * Show the enriched schema descriptions for your target tables directly within the BigQuery Console.
 * Provide a summary or export of the linked terms inside your centralized Disneyland Business Glossary.
 * Show the successful pipeline logs or sample metadata tags generated for the PDF assets in Cloud Storage.
-* Provide the API JSON response payload from a successful `ContextLookup` call showing the multi-database schema mapping.
+* Provide the API JSON response payload from a successful `LookupContext` call showing the multi-database schema mapping.

 ---